-December 19, 2022
+December 1, 2023

-TO: Business, Payroll, and Personnel Administrators HCM District Coordinators Los Angeles County School and Community College Districts Charter Schools and Other Local Educational Agencies FROM: Raymond Bribiesca, Payroll Systems Coordinator District Personnel Information Services Division of School Financial Services SUBJECT: Form W-2 - Additional Compensation Adjustments
+Business, Payroll, and Personnel Administrators HCM District Coordinators Los Angeles County School and Community College Districts Charter Schools and Other Local Educational Agencies Raymond Bribiesca, School Financial Systems and Services Manager District Personnel Information Services Division of School Financial Services BEST HCM Form W-2 - Additional Compensation Adjustments

-This bulletin provides information and instructions concerning W-2 reporting for additional wage and tax items and special Human Capital Management System (HCM) procedures.
+This bulletin provides information and instructions concerning W-2 reporting for additional wage and tax items and special BEST Human Capital Management System (HCM) procedures.

-HCM will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2022.
-In addition, 2022 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
-Districts do not need to submit a Form W-3 for the W-2s produced annually in HCM.
+HCM will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2023.
+In addition, 2023 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
+Districts do not need to submit a Form W-3 for the W-2s produced in HCM.